Andrew Heaney

-Andrew Mark Heaney (born June 5, 1991) is an American professional baseball pitcher for the Texas Rangers of Major League Baseball (MLB).
-He has previously played in the MLB for the Miami Marlins, Los Angeles Angels, New York Yankees and Los Angeles Dodgers.
+Andrew Mark Heaney (born June 5, 1991) is an American professional baseball pitcher who is a free agent.
+He previously played in Major League Baseball (MLB) for the Miami Marlins, Los Angeles Angels, New York Yankees, Los Angeles Dodgers, Texas Rangers, and Pittsburgh Pirates.
 Prior to becoming a professional, he played college baseball for the Oklahoma State Cowboys.

 The Marlins drafted Heaney in the first round of the 2012 MLB draft.
 He made his MLB debut with the Marlins in 2014.
 Heaney pitched for the Angels from 2015 through 2021, and played for the Yankees in 2021 and Dodgers in 2022.

-Amateur career
+Early life

+Andrew Mark Heaney was born on June 5, 1991, in Oklahoma City, Oklahoma.
 Heaney attended Putnam City High School in Warr Acres, Oklahoma, where he played for the school's baseball team.
-He was selected by the Tampa Bay Rays in the 24th round of the 2009 Major League Baseball Draft, but did not sign, opting to enroll at Oklahoma State University, where he played college baseball for the Oklahoma State Cowboys, competing in the Big 12 Conference of the National Collegiate Athletic Association's (NCAA) Division I. In the summer of 2011, he pitched in collegiate summer baseball for the Falmouth Commodores of the Cape Cod Baseball League.
+He was selected by the Tampa Bay Rays in the 24th round of the 2009 Major League Baseball Draft, but did not sign, opting to enroll at Oklahoma State University, where he played college baseball for the Oklahoma State Cowboys, competing in the Big 12 Conference of the National Collegiate Athletic Association's (NCAA) Division I.

+College career

+In the summer of 2011, he pitched in collegiate summer baseball for the Falmouth Commodores of the Cape Cod Baseball League.

 In 2012, Heaney's junior season, he pitched to an 8–2 win–loss record and a 1.60 earned run average (ERA) in 118 1/3 innings pitched.
 He led all NCAA pitchers with 140 strikeouts.
 Heaney was named Big 12 Conference Baseball Pitcher of the Year in 2012.
 Heaney was a unanimous All-America selection, being named a first-team All-American by Baseball America, Collegiate Baseball, the American Baseball Coaches Association, and the National Collegiate Baseball Writers Association.